benizi/no-seriously/README.md

 I never saw the original execution (intentionally, at this point), so maybe I'm just a copycat, but I figured I'd try it anyway.

+## Updates

+Unfortunately, the only way to consistently clear the cached chart is to delete the repository containing the commits you don't want listed.

 ## How does it work?

 Git has a wonderful tool called [fast-import](https://www.kernel.org/pub/software/scm/git/docs/git-fast-import.html),